 - How long can the critical load be without power and/or water until the mission has failed or degraded?
 How long must the critical load run to meet mission requirements?

 - How much energy and/or water is required to sustain the critical loads?

 - When measured energy and water use data is not available, can information about operation of the facility (e.g., occupancy hours, functions housed) be used to estimate energy and water requirements?

 Once the critical loads are identified, the resilience planning team estimates the energy and water required to support those loads.
 This information is needed to determine if any existing redundant systems are designed to meet the requirements and that any new systems proposed are properly designed.
 The TRN Resource: Energy and Water Daily Use Estimation Approaches provides information on different approaches to determining the energy and water requirements for each critical load.
-Baseline Development Action 2 Worksheet: Critical Load Documentation can be used to document the site critical loads for use in the Risk Assessment module.
+The worksheet for this action can be used to document the site critical loads for use in the Risk Assessment module.

 To establish energy or water use, the resilience planning team should gather or estimate energy and water use data over a one-year period at a minimum and include periods of peak operations when energy or water demands may have been higher.
 The daily average and peak load profiles should be quantified, showing how much energy or water is used on average in a day and the maximum loads that a redundant system would need to support.
 Ideally, energy and water use estimates would be established for all critical loads within the facility; however, facilities are not always configured to enable redundant systems to solely support critical loads.
 In these cases, the full facility load may be used.
 Building and system-level metered energy and water data is the preferred data source.
 When such data is not available, estimation approaches can be used, as indicated in the TRN Resource: Energy and Water Daily Use Estimation Approaches.